10 Helpful Tips for Parents to Handle Naughty Kids

 9. Don’t Take Out Your Anger on Your Child

-When you are in a bad mood, and your child is not behaving how you want him to behave, don’t take out your negative emotions on him.
+When you are in a bad mood, and your child is not behaving properly, don’t take out your negative emotions on him.
 If you shout at your child when he is not at fault, he will get angry at you and may misbehave.
 Stay calm and handle the situation with patience.
-Such behaviour will be noted by your child and he will learn to stay calm in moments of anger by merely observing you.
+Children are impressionable; your calm behaviour will be noted by your child and he will learn to stay calm in moments of anger by merely observing you.

 10. Set a Regular Routine

 When your child has holidays from school, set a regular timetable for him.
 That will set laws to live by, and your child won’t feel compelled to misbehave as he will have a solid routine to follow.
-Set a fixed sleeping and eating routine.
+Set a fixed sleeping and eating routine too.

 Your own behaviour will be a mirror to your child’s behaviour, so make sure your behaviour is ideal for him to follow.
 Do not be too strict on him as this will make him naughty and nervous as he will not understand your feelings and your expectations of him.
-Being clear and transparent with your child will go a long way in making sure that naughtiness is minimised.
-Cherish, love and respect your children and they will respond in kind.
+Being clear and transparent with your child will go a long way in making sure that he doesn’t act naughty all the time.
+Cherish, love and respect your child and he will respond in kind.